taiiiraaa/Git-hooks/README.md

 Git-hooks
 =========

-post-merge : quick little script to set directory and file ownership and permissions.
+post-merge : little script to set directory and file ownership and permissions.